dhansel/ArduinoFDC/README.md

 do not actually connect all of these to ground.
 If your setup does not work it may be worth trying a different GND pin.

+## Powering the drive

+In addition to the signal wiring, the floppy drive needs to be powered.
+5.25" drives typically use a [Molex connector](https://en.wikipedia.org/wiki/Molex_connector#Disk_drive) while 3.5" drives usually use a [Berg connector](https://en.wikipedia.org/wiki/Berg_connector).

+In my setup I used the power supply of an external hard drive adapter ([something like this](https://www.amazon.com/SATA-Adapter-Converter-Cable-Drive/dp/B01HO07GNW)), which has a Molex connector, with an adapter to the 3.5" drive Berg connector.

+Since most (all?)
+3.5" drives do not use the 12V power line, it is possible to power such drives directly from the Arduio.
+Connect the 5V and GND pins from the Arduino to the 5V and GND pins on the [floppy power connector](https://en.wikipedia.org/wiki/Berg_connector).
+I have done that before but did run into issues when using cheap cables to connect the Arduino to the PC.
+What happened was that the USB cable was unable to support the power needed for the Arduino and floppy drive.
+This resulted in a voltage drop over the USB cable that caused the drive to not work properly.

+I would generally recommend using a separate power supply for the drive.

 ## Supported disk/drive types